Eastcrest Energy. One conversation to figure out which fits.

 Cash Upfront

 Pay for the full system at install.
 No financing, no monthly payment, no interest.
-You own the system outright, claim the 30% federal tax credit on next year's taxes, and keep all the SuSI income.
+You own the system outright, and keep all the SuSI income.
 This is the highest lifetime return option for homeowners with the cash on hand.

 Lower Hassle